PowerShell/PowerShell/ADOPTERS.md

 ```
 -->

-This is a list of adopters of using PowerShell in production or in their products (in alphabetical order):
+This is a list of adopters using PowerShell in production or in their products (in alphabetical order):

 * [Azure Cloud Shell](https://shell.azure.com/) provides a batteries-included browser-based PowerShell environment used by Azure administrators to manage their environment.
   It includes up-to-date PowerShell modules for `Azure`, `AzureAD`, `Exchange`, `Teams`, and many more.